altunixon/wips/lns/altina_ln/ASP-a-Volume_1_to_10_Appendix.md

 In place of that, coal was used.
 Coal could produce higher temperature than charcoal, and was more plentiful than the resources of the forest.<br/>
 However, coal contained things like sulphur and tar.<br/>
 If sulphur were mixed in, the iron would become brittle.
 Tar would evaporate when heated, and block the airway for the furnace.<br/>
 In order to solve these issues, coke, made by the destructive distillation of coal, was used.
-However, coke would also result in other problems… (To be continued in the next volume)
+However, coke would also result in other problems… (To be continued in the next volume)<br/>
-Thé
+Thé<br/>
 It had already been mentioned in the ‘Cuirassé’ section — technology like sailship and cannons came from the east 500 years ago.
 Back then, they relied mainly on small scale trade by traveling over land.<br/>
 However, about 200 years ago (When the Belgarian Empire expanded their territory on the strength of their powerful cavalry), with the debut of large sail ships, the various nations started competing on commerce.<br/>
 The Kingdom of High Britannia which was an island nation was very enthusiastic about trade.<br/>